 Dave: That is a million dollar question, isn’t it?
 I have been afraid of everything my whole life, and many days extreme anxiety kept me from even opening the front door.

 To find bravery isn’t so easy when one struggles with fear, and when one lets go of fear, there is no need for bravery.
 Confucius said, “We have two lives, and the second begins when we realize we only have one.”

 You see, when we dare to stop, just breathe and really be honest with ourselves, when we look deep and can bear the uncomfortable truth of life and death, we can’t help but to wake up.
 We are not getting out of this alive, and it will go by in a blink of an eye.
 We have nothing to lose because there is nothing to keep.
 And with this realisation one naturally gravitates to aligned action.
 What helps me is a daily morning practice of gratitude, breathing and looking for peace within.
 I try to meditate daily, eat healthy, move and stretch.
 I do my best to be aware of every moment throughout the day and strive to be in meditation even when meeting people and in conversation.
 To observe myself breathe, listen, feel, think, react and speak.
 I try to slow it down and remind myself to not take myself so seriously.
 Like Alan Watts said – to not be serious but sincere.
-But hey, don’t stress it, we are all just waves returning to the Ocean.Tags: be the change bravery empowerment inspiration meditation mindfulness
+But hey, don’t stress it, we are all just waves returning to the Ocean.Tags: bravery empowerment inspiration meditation mindfulness